1. What is an EIS?

 13. What is the schedule for the EIS?

-The Draft EIS will be completed in late Summer/early Fall 2019.
-The Final EIS will be completed late Fall/early Winter 2019.
+The Draft EIS is scheduled to be available midsummer 2019 with a 45-day public comment period.
+The Final EIS is scheduled for completion in late fall/early winter 2019.
 The schedule will be updated as needed.

 14. What are some other requirements and consultation?